 To avoid pests, freeze everything for 24 hours before you store it in the pantry.
 Rice, flour, nuts, seeds, pasta, cereals…anything that pantry moth or other bugs love.
 Freezing will kill any eggs and prevent them from hatching.

 Then store food in airtight jars and containers to keep pests out.
-You can also stick bay leaves to the insides of lids and put them around your pantry deter pests.
+You can also stick bay leaves to the insides of lids and put them around your pantry to deter pests.

 Finally, to make storage and stockpile management easier, group like items together in an organised way.

 A messy pantry = forgotten food = wastage.